Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ![Screenshot 2023-01-29 at 1 15 49 AM](https://user-images.githubusercontent.com/68071764/215307926-d2672aa1-ebee-4376-a9a3-4da97f85293c.png)

-5. Run placement: The objective of placement is the convergence of overflow value.
+5. <b>Run placement:</b> The objective of placement is the convergence of overflow value.
 If overflow value progressively reduces during the placement run it implies that the design will converge and placement will be successful.
 Post placement, the design can be viewed on magic within results/placement directory:

 <b>run_placement</b>
 ![Screenshot 2023-01-29 at 2 19 55 AM](https://user-images.githubusercontent.com/68071764/215308142-030a2712-0af6-413f-aeb4-3533694feb58.png)